-You can download the backup from cPanel, but try to avoid this method. if the size of the backup is less you can choose this method.
+You can download the backup from cPanel, but try to avoid this method.
+If the size of the backup is less you can choose this method.
 Select the backup file and click on the Download button or right-click on the file and select download to download the backup.

 BACKUP OF THE DATABASE

 For WordPress websites the database is located under phpMyAdmin.
 You can download the database from there only.
 And this process is also easy to do.
-So let’s back the database.
+So let’s back up the database.